Are you in COMM2017 (Work Environment Communication)?

 Research guides are online tools developed by the library to help you do research at Georgian.
 A list of them is located in the drop-down menu on the right side of the library home page, organized by program name.

 The research guide for your program can be a useful starting point for research assignments.
 Each guide was developed to help you find and explore reliable resources that are specific to your field.

 Research guides use tabs to collect and organize different types of resources.
-They highlight new or significant resources such as books, videos, academic journals, and research databases for your discipline.
+They highlight significant resources such as books, videos, academic journals, and research databases for your discipline.